 Employment opportunities for risk analysts are projected to expand in the coming years.
-According to national data published by the U.S. Bureau of Labor Statistics (BLS) in 2012, employment for the category of finance professionals that includes risk analysts will grow by 16% through 2022 – much faster than the average of 11% for all occupations nationwide.
+According to national data published by the U.S. Bureau of Labor Statistics (BLS), employment for the category of finance professionals that includes risk analysts will grow by 11% from 2016 to 2026 – much faster than the average of 7% for all occupations nationwide.

 What Is a Risk Analyst?

 Risk analysts examine a firm’s investment portfolios, including overseas investments, and analyze the risk involved in associated decisions.
 They use their analytical skills to project potential losses, and make recommendations to limit risk through diversification, currency exchanges and other investment strategies.

 The global marketplace can be a volatile place in which to do business.
 Risk analysts help firms minimize the risk inherent in foreign markets in order to promote financial strength and sustainability for their clients and employers.